tatermysalad/ca-js-api/README.md

 # ca-js-api
-Building an API with Javascript
+Building an API with JavaScript

+Welcome to the Blog API documentation.
+This API allows you to manage users, their roles, and blog posts.
+It also provides authentication and authorisation for various operations.
+The base endpoint for testing is available at [https://js-api-tau.vercel.app](https://js-api-tau.vercel.app).

 ## Features

-To give the blog some decent complexity and sensible usefulness, we'll aim for these features:

 ### User accounts